occamsRZR/gPanda/README.md

 Hold up, WTF is up with the name?
 ------------------------------------------------

 Fantastic question.
 The name has little meaning aside from it referring to a cute animal native to China.
 During much of my research, I would submit jobs to [TORQUE's](http://en.wikipedia.org/wiki/TORQUE_Resource_Manager) queue.
 I would have to come up with ways to describe which batch files were which.
-Long story short: to me, gPanda means __g__ __p__roteins __and__ __a__ll.
+Long story short: to me, gPanda means __G__ __P__roteins __AND__ __A__ll.

+A simple google search also shows there are very few results for "gpanda" so this is just good SEO, IMHO.

+(whoops: there seems to be a sourceforge project named GPanda.
+It's a GUI engine for linux yet has no files in the project.
+Luckily, it is a GPL project)

 Objective
 ------------------------------------------------